dmpop/konbini/README.md

 - **RAW to JPG** converts currently selected RAW file to the JPG format.
 - **Remove EXIF** removes all EXIF metadata from the currently selected photo.
 - **Shutter count** extracts the shutter count from the currently selected JPEG file.
 - **Share** shares the currently selected image on port 8000 using Python's built-in web server.
+Sharing disables automatically after 5 minutes.

 ## Installation